fishman2008/stanford-cars-classification/README.md

 # Stanford-cars classification

 In this repository, I'm making a cars classifier using the Stanford cars dataset, which contains 196 classes(including make and model).
-This repository also contains the checkpoint of 11 models trained on Stanford-cars dataset with high accuracy.
-You can use it as pretrained weights then transfer learning on others dataset.
+This repository also contains the checkpoint of 13 models trained on Stanford-cars dataset with high accuracy.
+You can use it as pretrained weights then transfer learning on others dataset.<br />
+Accuracy of ensemble some models in this repository is [**0.9461**](https://github.com/dungnb1333/stanford-cars-classification/blob/master/submission/Ensemble.txt), higher accuracy than [state-of-the-art stanford cars 2018](https://paperswithcode.com/sota/fine-grained-image-classification-on-stanford) and almost equal to [state-of-the-art image classification on stanford cars 2019](https://paperswithcode.com/sota/image-classification-on-stanford-cars) (**0.947**)

 ## Environments
 - Ubuntu 16.04 LTS